 Did your customers actually see the TrustBox?

 Sometimes TrustBoxes are placed in a position where they don’t attract any attention.
-For example, showing your reviews directly on the page can have a much bigger impact than a small TrustBox in the footer.
+Showing your reviews directly on the page can have a much bigger impact, than a small TrustBox in the footer.

 Are you testing at a key decision point?

-We've seen cases where visitors don't go to the page where the TrustBox is placed, or that at this particular point of the customer journey, people are already convinced to buy or use your services.
-For example, showing your reviews at key decision points will have a much bigger effect on conversion than hiding them away in a testimonials page.
+Sometimes visitors don't go to the page where the TrustBox is placed, or they are already convinced to buy or use your services.
+Showing your reviews at key decision points will have a much greater effect on conversion, than hiding them away on a testimonials page.

 New vs. returning visitors

-Returning visitors already know you and don’t need to be convinced to shop or use your services again in the same way as new customers would.
-For example, showing reviews on key landing pages where you send most of your new traffic can give new visitors a good reason to continue their customer journey rather than drop off.
+Returning visitors already know you and don’t need to be convinced to shop or use your services again in the same way as new customers.
+Showing reviews on key landing pages where you send most of your new traffic gives new visitors a good reason to continue their customer journey, rather than drop off.

-Returning customers can be your brand advocates - try to get them to review your company and reassure others that they can trust you using one of our TrustBoxes that help you collect reviews.
+Returning customers can be your brand advocates!
+Try to get them to review your company (and reassure others that they can trust you) by using one of our TrustBoxes that collect reviews.

 Page speed influence

-As a rule of thumb, it’s always good to aim to have a fast page load time.
-In addition to helping your SEO and user experience, it will also prevent potential complications around your Conversion Optimization Test.
-Since our TrustBoxes by default wait for your webpage to load before they are shown, a slow loading webpage can result in visitors not seeing the TrustBox before making a decision.
-Such a scenario would mean the TrustBox would not have an impact on conversion.
+It’s always good to aim for fast page load time.
+In addition to helping your SEO and user experience, it prevents potential complications around your Conversion Optimization Test.
+By default, our TrustBoxes wait for your webpage to load before they are shown.
+A slow loading webpage results in visitors not seeing the TrustBox before making a decision.
+Then, the TrustBox would have no impact on conversion.

-This is especially important if the page where you are testing the TrustBox requires a simple action from the user (e.g. Sign In) before they leave the page.
-In that case, it’s recommended to make sure that the page loads fast enough so the user can actually see the TrustBox before leaving the page.
+This is especially important when the page where you are testing the TrustBox requires a simple user action (e.g. Sign In), before they leave the page.
+We recommend confirming that the page loads fast enough to ensure the user actually sees the TrustBox before leaving the page.